 If there are pathogens found on testing, they must first be dealt with or no amount of healing activity will give persistent relief.

-Support Stabalizing Mast Cells (Immune Support)
+Support Stabilizing Mast Cells (Immune Support) and Antihistamine Activity

 - Fish oil to stabilize cell membranes and decrease inflammation/histamine leakage from mast cells

-- Quercetin - high doses are often helpful - up to 500 mg 4 times per day.
+- Quercetin - high doses are often helpful if low doses do not work - start at 250m, may need g500 mg 4 times per day or more if the physician feels it is necessary.
 Starting slowly moving up to this dose over a couple weeks.
 Some people may react to it and need super low doses.

 - A study found mung bean sprouts (48 hours of sprout growth) provided significant protection against mast cell degranulation and histamine release due to their high flavonoid content. - 30 minutes before meals.